 ELDDIS (including Compass)

 When EHG bought what was then the Explorer Group in 2017, the only motorhome brand the County Durham-based group produced was Elddis.
 Shortly after that it resurrected the Compass name that had lain dormant for many years.
-Now there is a Compass motorhome to match an Elddis motorhome in every range the company produces, including the most recent Motorhome of the Year award winner, the Autoquest/Avantgarde CV60. www.elddis.co.uk
+Now there is a Compass motorhome to match an Elddis motorhome in every range the company produces, including the winner of the best motorhome under £60,000 at the Practical Motorhome Awards 2022, the Elddis Autoquest 150. www.elddis.co.uk

 The brand from which the whole group takes its name was founded by Erwin Hymer in 1957 and was already making motorhomes by 1961.
 Today’s models are instantly recognisable on the road, thanks to their ergonomic exterior, and often include innovations such as the SLC chassis developed in partnership with Mercedes Benz.
 Visit the factory at Bad Waldsee in southern Germany and you can take in the Erwin Hymer Museum too. www.hymer.com